Can I Eat Expired Bison Steak?

 Can I eat Bison Steak that has been left in the fridge for 4 days?

 Bison Steak stored in the fridge for 4 days past its shelf life of 3 days may still be safe to consume if it appears and smells fresh.
 However, it's recommended to cook it thoroughly before eating to kill any potential bacteria.
-If in doubt, it's best to discard it to prevent foodborne illness.
+If in doubt, it's best to discard it to reduce the risk of foodborne illness.

 How long after cooking can I leave Bison Steak at room temperature?